UniekLee/Blog/content/posts/2014-02-11-could-you-have-the-next-big-app.md

 - Thoughts
 ---

-Apple announced that in 2013 the App Store did over $10 billion in turnover, with over $1 billion in December 2013 alone.
+Apple announced that in 2013 the App Store did over $10 billion in turnover, with over $1 billion in December 2013 alone.<!--more-->

 I'd wager that you wouldn't mind a piece of that pie.
 And I'd also wager that you have an idea that could do it for you...